mairisskuja/klipper/README.md

 * Go to Settings / General, find Software Updates panel and update all what allows you to do so.

+7. Build MCU flash image

-7. Connect Raspberry Pi to printer Main Board.
+* Connect Raspberry Pi to printer Main Board and boot up.

-* _To be continued..._
+* Launch any terminal software of your choice and connect to your Rpi using SSH.
+  * For Win, download Putty (https://www.putty.org/)
+  * For Mac launch Terminal.

+Connection commands wil be as such:

+shh -l pi fluidd.local